XPokeProject/UniversavPoke/README.md

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; version 2 of the license.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the text of the GNU General Public License below for more details.

 <p align="center"><a href='https://play.google.com/store/apps/details?id=com.plasmmer.pokeuniversav&pcampaignid=MKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Get it on Google Play' src='https://play.google.com/intl/pt_BR/badges/images/generic/en_badge_web_generic.png'/></a></p>

 ## Current Version: ##